malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Test entire infrastructure in test environment and test it (as Infrasturcture as code).
   - Host based vulnerability assessments - no permission from provider required
 - Pen testing
-  - Testing firm that has experience in the cloud provider
+  - Testing firms that has experience in the cloud provider
   - Include developers and administrators
   - Test for tenancy isolation by providing access as a tenent to the system.
 - CI expected to include